padawong/Don-t-be-Shellfish/assn2_readme.md

 List of bugs we came across:
 - Why exit had to be entered N times in order for it to actually exit
 - Ending a command regardless of length with a semicolon throws an error.
+- Weren't sure exactly how to test our program.
+We wanted to check that each command line input was being run correctly, but couldn't figure out a proper way to implement that using google test.
+So, instead we decided to check that the vectors in CompositeCom were holding the correct command at each location.